SEAVAX™ & HORIZON 2020, BLUE GROWTH CALLS

 MARCH 2015 - The SeaVax feasibility study has changed quite a bit since the initial AutoCad draft drawings from January.
 The vessel proved itself to be very stable floating as predicted.
 Phase 1 was completed, leading to Phase 2 that was crowd funded with our thanks to all who contributed via Avaaz.
 Horizon 2020 application.
 With ocean pollution set to impact on the quality of fish stocks, thus undermining the bedrock of many nations that depend on seafood, there is no time to lose.
 Estimates put the number of people on planet earth who rely on high quality protein from wild fish between 10-20%.

-With the present rate of decline of wild fish stocks, fish farming is a popular alternative, that ironically, depends on fish meal from wild fish to produce salmon and other high value produce - that is in reality an un-sustainable practice as population growth generates a conflict between land usage for agriculture and housing.
+WORRYING TREND - Terry worries that with the present rate of decline of wild fish stocks, fish farming is seen as a popular alternative, that ironically, depends on fish meal from wild fish to produce salmon and other high value produce.
+That may be seen as an un-sustainable practice as population growth generates a conflict between land usage for agriculture and housing, but we'll have to cross that bridge when we come to it.
 SeaVax is one possible means to clean up our polluted oceans and seas to help regenerate healthier waters, provided that the economics of operating these boats can be solved.
-That is the research challenge for 2017 into 2018 - provided that funding is available for such endeavor.
+That is the research challenge for 2017 into 2018 - on the assumption that funding is available for such endeavor.

 WHAT'S ON THE HORIZON ?